Jaemaneeee/jaemaneeee.github.io/index.md

   <div class="home-hero__text">
     <p>
       I am currently a postdoc in Chemical and Environmental Engineering (<a href="https://zhongpolylab.yale.edu/" target="_blank" rel="noopener" class="text-link">Prof. Mingjiang Zhong's group</a>) at Yale.
       I got Ph.D. in Materials Science and Engineering from Seoul National University, under supervision of <a href="https://mfsm.snu.ac.kr/" target="_blank" rel="noopener" class="text-link">Prof. Jeong-Yun Sun</a>.
 During Ph.D., I investigated how diverse molecular interactions in polymers and gels affect the functionality and the properties of soft materials and devices.
-To extend the fundamental understanding of polymeric materials, I am studying precisely designed polymer architectures and their inerfacial phenomena.
+To extend the fundamental understanding of polymeric materials, I am studying precisely designed polymer architectures and their interfacial phenomena.
 Outside of research, I enjoy playing basketball, soccer, and watching Youtube.
     </p>

   <div class="home-hero__meta">